Kunt and the Gang: History

 Kunt and the Gang's live show initially generated popularity through numerous years playing at pubs and smaller venues, and building a niche audience.
-He would then make content for early social networking platforms, predominately MySpace and then YouTube; and proclaimed himself a "minor internet hit singer" who used social networking "before the thought police took it over".
+He would then make content for early social networking platforms, predominately MySpace and then YouTube; and proclaimed himself a "minor internet hit singer".

 Kunt and the Gang's early work is best known for its simple electronic production and controversial lyrical content, dealing with such taboo subjects as masturbation and sexual fantasies.
-Kunt and the Gang's later work took a darker turn, following the Operation Yewtree police investigation, often touching on the subject of paedophilia and featured several ironic tributes to recently deceased celebrities.
+Kunt and the Gang's later work took a darker turn, following the Operation Yewtree police investigation into the crimes of prolific peadophile Jimmy Savile, often touching on the subject of paedophilia and featured several ironic tributes to both Savile and Rolf Harris, alongside Ian Watkins.

 Until 2008, when his touring schedule became too intense, he was a council worker in Basildon.
 His early musical efforts included a comedy punk band called Serious Problem and a synth-pop duo Pubic Cube.
 In the year prior to forming Kunt and the Gang, under the name Wayne Clements, he co-wrote and produced a number of songs for The Glambassador, an album by DJ and alternative scenester Boogaloo Stu, and also wrote and produced synth-pop albums under the guise of Mister Midi and Macondo.
 He also put together a compilation of contemporary electronic pop music, Robopop: Volume I.